lob/generate-changelog/README.md

 * `docs`
 * `feat`
 * `fix`
+* `other`
 * `refactor`
 * `style`
 * `test`

 And `category` can be anything of your choice.
+If you use a type not found in the list (but it still follows the same format of the message), it'll be grouped under `other`.

-You can either run this module as a CLI app that prints to stdout (recommended):
+You can either run this module as a CLI app that prepends the new logs to a file (recommended):

 ```bash
 $ changelog -h

   Usage: generate [options]